If you are both a new student and have just moved away from home, it may be a good idea to read some advice about life in student accommodation.

 Most of our single units are provided with furnishings such as bed, desk and chair, wardrobe and book shelf.
 You have to bring anything else you need, but this doesn't have to be expensive!
 Take a peek in your grandmother's attic, go to a second-hand store or have a search on finn.no.
 An armchair and a small table, a rug on the floor and perhaps a lamp can make your living space much more cosy, and most single units have space for these extra furnishings.

-Remember to bring personal objects such as photos and things that are important to quickly make your student accommodation "home".
+Remember to bring personal objects such as photos and things that are important to quickly make your dorm into a home.

 Our housing units have picture rails with hooks to hang pictures or other things on.
 Remember that you are not allowed to make holes in the walls!